cjdavis417/Brunch-Louisville/README.md

         * Javascript for the accordian button is located in main.js line 1.
         * The google maps api uses javascript.
 The bulk of it can be found in main.js line 20
         * In restaurants.js I created an array of objects that holds information about the restaurants.
+            * name
+            * type (brunch or buffet)
+            * longitude and latitude
-The name, type (brunch or buffet), longitude and latitude, and its logo jpeg file.
+            * logo jpeg file.

     * Forms